 The Tapiche Reserve contains several types of lowland forest ecosystems, including igapó, várzea and terra firme, all in one Amazon adventure.

-The variety of terrain at the Tapiche Reserve supports an extensive encyclopedia of animal and plant species, and our remote location away from the bustling metropolis of Iquitos, Peru gives the animals a fighting chance at survival.
-Our visitors get to see more of the Amazon in less time, all in one place.
+The variety of terrain at the Tapiche Reserve supports an encyclopedic list of animal and plant species, and our remote location provides a bit of sanctuary away from the bustling metropolis of Iquitos, Peru, population est 600,000.
+Our visitors get the most out of the Amazon in less time, all in one place.

 We like to be up-front with visitors about the chances of viewing wildlife.
 We don't control the animals, therefore we can't make any guarantees.
-But our guides are excellent at locating animals, and we've come to know general patterns of activity and habits.
-It is not unusual for visitors to encounter 8 different species of monkey in one day (we know of 11 so far in the Reserve), in addition to other land mammals, birds and dolphins.
+But our guides are excellent at tracking and locating animals, and we've come to know the general patterns of activity and habits of many species popular with birdwatchers and mammalwatchers.
+It is not unusual for visitors to encounter 8 different species of monkey in one day (there are 12 species that we know of so far in the Reserve), in addition to other land mammals, birds and aquatic mammals.

 A 3-day survey conducted with binoculars only (no telescope) in 2011 counted 216 species of birds, discounting all canopy birds.
 There were 18 species of macaws, parrots, and parakeets and 27 species of raptors, including the endangered Harpy Eagle (Harpia harpyja) and Ornate Hawk-Eagle (Spizaetus ornatus).
 Since that survey, the list has doubled.
 Among the new recorded species are Crested Eagle (Morphnus guianensis), Rufous-necked Puffbird (Melacoptila rufa), Rufous-capped Nunlet (Nonnula ruficapilla), Rufous-headed Woodpecker (Celeus spectabilis), Azure Gallinule (Porphyrio flavirostris) and Dusky-tailed Flatbill (Ramphotrigon fuscicauda).
 Observers commonly spot falcons, herons, egrets, toucans, owls, woodpeckers and kingfishers.
 The remoteness of the Reserve makes it great for identifying and recording bird calls and songs.